Animody/QX/README.md

 <details>
   <summary><b>Lead:</b></summary>
   <samp>
-  It's incredibly enjoyable to try out the amazing tech hacks and the state-of-art inventions of all trades, isn't it?
+&emsp;&emsp;It's incredibly enjoyable to try out the amazing tech hacks and the state-of-art inventions of all trades, isn't it?
 Join me!
 Let's dig deep into the uncharted territory of Quantunmult X and see what it brings.
   </samp>
 </details>